Pest Control: Prevention & Treatment

 Research Local Pests

 Different climates have different pest problems.
 Depending on where in town you’re located will also affect the type of pests you will see.
-High Country Pest Control treats for a variety of pests in different neighborhoods around Colorado Springs.
+For over 30 years, High Country Pest Control has provided treatments for a variety of pests in different neighborhoods around Colorado Springs.
 These types of pests include:

 - Bed bugs